microclimate-dev2ops/microclimate-dev2ops.github.io/docPages/helmchart.md

 type: document
 ---

-This is a chart used to deploy Microclimate to IBM Cloud Private or Kubernetes
+This is a chart used to deploy Microclimate to IBM Cloud Private or Kubernetes.

 ## Prerequisites
 1. An active IBM Cloud Private or Kubernetes cluster (including minikube)
 2. [Kubectl (Kubernetes Command Line Tool)](https://kubernetes.io/docs/tasks/tools/install-kubectl/)
-3. Unzipped Microclimate download file.
+3. Unzipped Microclimate download file
-4. Terminal session in the microclimate directory with the Kubernetes client API to pointing to your ICP instance.
+4. Terminal session in the Microclimate directory with the Kubernetes client API pointing to your ICP instance.
-    - In the ICP admin GUI, click the account symbol in the top right and go to Configure Client, copy the provided commands and paste them into your local terminal.
+    - In the ICP admin GUI: Click the account symbol in the top right and go to Configure Client, copy the provided commands and paste them into your local terminal.

 ## Installing the Chart